google/syzkaller/docs/syscall_descriptions.md

 `$LINUX` should point to kernel source checkout, which is configured for the corresponding arch (i.e. you need to run `make someconfig && make` there first).
 If the kernel was built into a separate directory (with `make O=...`) then also set `$LINUXBLD` to the location of the build directory.

-Then, run `make generate` which will update generated code.
+Then, run `make generate` and `make` which will update generated code and rebuild binaries.

-Rebuild syzkaller (`make clean all`) to force use of the new system call definitions.

 Optionally, adjust the `enable_syscalls` configuration value for syzkaller to specifically target the new system calls.